agorapp-dao/motoko-editor/public/motoko-tutorial/01-introduction/theory.md

 ## What is Internet Computer?

-The Internet Computer is a decentralized blockchain project developed by the DFINITY Foundation.
+Internet Computer is a decentralized blockchain project developed by the DFINITY Foundation.
 The goal of the project is to provide a platform that hosts smart contracts and data in a decentralized way.
 What's unique about the Internet Computer is that the whole application, UI included, is hosted on the chain.